www.LaserFX.com Home Page - CLICK HERE

 He began by performing simple laser beam effects with rock bands, at corporate shows and special events.
 Over the years he has upgraded his systems with the addition of graphics and animations, beam tables, multiple colours and 3D graphics.
 He has performed laser shows for major corporations, designed choreographed and performed laser and fireworks spectaculars, created movie special FX, toured internationally with renown rock bands, and even performed for Her Majesty Queen Elizabeth II.

 In April 1978 he originated the Laser Dance Party which combines the traditional elements of a DJ, sound system, and dance lighting with a live high-tech laser show.
-He has toured this, his favorite show, internationally performing at thousands of parties and raves!
+He has toured this, his favorite show, internationally performing at thousands of parties and raves in North and South America, Europe and Africa!

 He published the world's first Laser Clip-art catalogue and has provided animations and graphics to clients world-wide.
 He has won awards from ILDA (International Laser Display Association) and the Pangolin Prize for his laser animations.
 His award-winning works can be seen in a variety of locations around the globe.